ELECTRICAL MATTERS

 Should you decide to change a 3-phase motor for a 1-phase one some thought is necessary to get the best out of the conversion.
 It is as well to bear in mind that a single-phase motor is not the direct equivalent of a three-phase type.
 A 1-phase motor is best run continuously near its rated capacity (i.e. worked nearly flat out); if the motor is switched on and off frequently against “no load” the windings will be damaged and, if run through a cycle where it is started, worked briefly, stopped and started again, the capacitor will fail.

-When changing the motor(s) leave the original 3-phase wiring and switchgear as intact as possible and store the old motor safely inside the machine’s stand – i.e. where you can misplace it.
+When changing the motor(s) leave the original 3-phase wiring and switchgear as intact as possible and store the old motor safely inside the machine's stand - i.e. where you can't loose it.
 Do not waste time trying to modify any of the original electrics; it is much simpler, and a lot safer, to fit new wiring, a new switch and a "no-volt" safety cut-out.
 Should the machine ever be put back on 3-phase, or wired with an inverter to give a variable-speed drive all you (or the next owner) needs to do replace the original motor - and hook up the wiring.

-If you have any doubts about your ability to undertake work connected with electrical installations, you should employ an electrician, qualified to work on machine tools, to do the job for you; you will find it money well spent.
+If you have any doubts about your ability to undertake work connected with electrical installations, you should employ an electrician, qualified to work on machine tools, to do the job for you; you will find the money well spent.

 Motor Power - a Word of Warning: